gradient-pulse/phi-mesh/rgpx_scientist/agent_market/GATEWAY_PROTOCOL.md

 output: |
   <the full RGPxScientist output text>
 user_attestation: "<optional: yes/no>"
+```
+Notes:
 	•	agent_id must match the required format (agent:@handle).
 	•	run_id is optional.
 The Gateway will generate an internal identifier regardless.

-	•	The Gateway computes output_hash for dedupe; agents do not need to.
-```
-Notes:
-	•	run_id is optional.
-The Gateway generates its own internal identifiers regardless.
-	•	The Gateway computes hashes internally; agents do not need to.
+	•	The Gateway computes hashes internally (for receipts/logging); agents do not need to.
 ⸻

 ## 7) What “good” means in this market